DatabaseTB-500 / TB4

 STUDIED DOSE RANGE

-TB4 IV safety study: 42 to 1,260 mg IV (40 healthy adults, well tolerated).
-TB4 ophthalmic (RGN-259): 0.1% Tβ4 eye drops in Phase 2 RCTs.
+TB4 IV safety study: 42 to 1,260 mg IV (40 healthy adults, well tolerated across full range).
+TB4 ophthalmic (RGN-259): 0.1% TB4 eye drops in Phase 2 RCTs, daily dosing.
 Researcher community SubQ (not trial-validated): 2 to 5 mg SubQ, 2 to 3 times per week commonly reported.
+No clinical trial data for SubQ TB-500 in any indication.

 ROUTE